What is an Ashram?

 After some research, I decided to go to Rishikesh.
 Rishikesh is the birthplace of yoga and has since been known to be the yoga capital of India.
 As you might expect in such a place, there are many ashrams and yoga schools to choose from, each with different rates.

 I chose an ashram called Ved Niketan because it was apparently the cheapest in the area.
 A single room with shared bathrooms only cost 150 rupees per night, and if you stayed for more than 3 nights, you’d get free yoga classes (otherwise, it was 100 rupees per class).
-They also had more expensive rooms for 250 – 500 rupees — some with private bathrooms.
+They also had more expensive rooms available for 250 – 500 rupees — some with private bathrooms.
 Please check the current rates on their website.

 The ashram is located at the end of Ram Jhula, away from the tourist-filled streets, therefore is much quieter than the other ashrams.
 It features a large complex of buildings with a yoga and meditation hall in the center and is surrounded by gardens.